Pegahka/Recursive_Feature_Elimination/README.md

 # Recursive_Feature_Elimination
 Recursive Feature Elimination for MATLAB's fitcsvm

-This code combines Rescursive Feature Elimination (RFE) as described in Guyon et al. 2002: Gene Selection for Cancer Classification using Support Vector Machines with MATLAB's Support Vector Machine (SVM) Implementation **fitcsvm**.
+This code combines Rescursive Feature Elimination (RFE) as described in Gene Selection for Cancer Classification using Support Vector Machines, Guyon et al. 2002 with MATLAB's Support Vector Machine (SVM) Implementation **fitcsvm**.

 The final output of this approach delivers a ranking of the features through classification-based feature selection.